 The main verb inside this pronominal verb is cavare (to remove, to extract).
 If you think of a cavity, something has been removed to create it.

-As a matter of fact, Marika has done a video about 2 similar verbs: cavare and togliere, which can both mean to remove.
+As a matter of fact, Marika has made a video about 2 similar verbs: cavare and togliere, which can both mean to remove.

 Cavare vuol dire estrarre,